tikv/website/content/docs/5.1/concepts/explore-tikv-features/replication-and-rebalancing.md

 ## Step 4: Write more data

-In this section, you can launch a larger workload, then scale the 3-node local cluster to a 5-node cluster and check whether the load of the TiKV cluster is **rebalanced** as expected.
+In this section, you can launch a larger workload, scale the 3-node local cluster to a 5-node cluster, and then check whether the load of the TiKV cluster is **rebalanced** as expected.

-1. Create a new terminal session and launch a larger workload with `go-ycsb`.
+1. Start a new terminal session and launch a larger workload with `go-ycsb`.
     For example, on a machine with 16 virtual cores, you can launch a workload by executing the following command:

    ```shell